Expected Weighted D-optimal Designs for Experiments with Mixed Factors: More Examples

 \subsection{Electrostatic discharge experiment}

 An electrostatic discharge (ESD) experiment was considered by \cite{lukemire2018} and \cite{huang2024forlion}, which involves a binary response, four discrete factors, namely LotA, LotB, ESD, and Pulse, all taking values in $\{-1,1\}$, and one continuous factor Voltage in $[25,45]$.
 The list of factors, corresponding parameters, the nominal values adopted by \cite{lukemire2018}, and the prior distribution adopted by \cite{huang2024forlion} are summarized in Table~\ref{tab:ESD experiment variable}. \cite{lukemire2018} employed a $d$-QPSO algorithm and derived a locally D-optimal approximate design with 13 support points for a logistic model $Y \sim \operatorname{Bernoulli}(\mu)$ with $ \text{logit}(\mu)=\beta_0+\beta_1\texttt{LotA}+\beta_2\texttt{LotB}+\beta_3\texttt{ESD}+\beta_4\texttt{Pulse}+\beta_5\texttt{Voltage}+\beta_{34}(\texttt{ESD}\times\texttt{Pulse})$. \cite{huang2024forlion} used their ForLion algorithm and found a slightly better locally D-optimal design in terms of relative efficiency, which consists of 14 design points.
-Both designs were constructed under the assumption that the nominal values listed in Table~\ref{tab:ESD experiment variable} are the true values.
+Both designs were constructed under the assumption that the nominal parameter values listed in Table~\ref{tab:ESD experiment variable} are the true values.

 In practice, however, an experimenter may not possess precise parameter values before the experiment.
-As an illustration, we adopt the prior distributions listed in Table~\ref{tab:ESD experiment variable} (i.e., independent uniform distributions) on the model parameters.
-By applying our EW ForLion algorithm on the same model with the specified prior distribution, we obtain the integral-based EW D-optimal approximate design, and present it on the left side of Table~\ref{tab:Electrostatic discharge (ESD) EW ForLion design}, which consists of 18 design points.
-Subsequently, we utilize our rounding algorithm with merging threshold $L=0.1$ and the number of experimental units $n=100$ (as an illustration) to obtain an exact design, and present it on the right side of Table~\ref{tab:Electrostatic discharge (ESD) EW ForLion design}, which consists of 17 design points (the 18th design point of the approximate design vanishes due to its low weight).
+As an illustration, we adopt the prior distribution used in \cite{huang2024forlion} for model parameters, i.e., independent uniform distributions (see Table~\ref{tab:ESD experiment variable}).
+By applying our EW ForLion algorithm on the same model with the specified prior distribution, we obtain the integral-based EW D-optimal approximate design, and present it on the left side of Table~\ref{tab:Electrostatic discharge (ESD) EW ForLion design}, which consists of 20 design points.
+Subsequently, we utilize our rounding algorithm with merging threshold $\delta_2=0.5$, the rounding level $L=0.1$, and the number of experimental units $n=100$ (as an illustration) to obtain an exact design, and present it on the right side of Table~\ref{tab:Electrostatic discharge (ESD) EW ForLion design}.
+Since two pairs of close points are merged, and one point with zero allocation is removed, the exact design consists of only 17 design points.